SuadeLabs/fire/documentation/properties/purpose.md

 ### tax
 Describes an account representing the amount of tax paid, received or deferred for the reporting period by the reporting entity.

-### adj_net_def_tax_anl
-Describes an account representing the amount of deferred taxes netted deferred tax assets and deferred tax liabilities recognized for accounting purposes (if not recognized already).
-For the reporting period by the reporting entity.

 ### capital_gain_tax
 Describes an account representing the amount of **capital gain tax** paid, received or deferred for the reporting period by the reporting entity.